-Note 14.
+Note 17.
 Financial Highlights - (continued)

-- (3) Total investment return is calculated assuming a purchase of common shares at the current market value on the first day and a sale at the current market value on the last day of the period reported.
-Dividends and distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Company's dividend reinvestment plan.
-Total investment return does not reflect brokerage commissions.
-Total investment returns covering less than a full period are not annualized. - (4) Portfolio turnover rate is calculated using the lesser of year-to-date sales or year-to-date purchases over the average of the invested assets at fair value.
-Portfolio turnover rates that cover less than a full period are not annualized. - (5) Based on daily weighted average balance of debt outstanding during the period. - (6) Asset coverage per unit is the ratio of the carrying value of our total consolidated assets, less all liabilities and indebtness not represented by senior securities, to the aggregate amount of senior securities representing indebtness.
-Asset coverage per unit is expressed in terms of dollar amounts per \$1,000 of indebtness. - (7) The ratio of waived management fees to average net assets was 0.09% for the year ended December 31, 2014.
-The ratio of waived management fees to average net assets was 0.13% for the year ended December 31, 2013.
+- (3) Portfolio turnover rate is calculated using the lesser of year-to-date sales or year-to-date purchases over the average of the invested assets at fair value.
+Portfolio turnover rates that cover less than a full period are not annualized. - (4) Based on daily weighted average balance of debt outstanding during the period. - (5) Asset coverage per unit is the ratio of the carrying value of our total consolidated assets, less all liabilities and indebtness not represented by senior securities, to the aggregate amount of senior securities representing indebtness.
+We have excluded our SBA-guaranteed debentures from the asset coverage calculation as of December 31, 2015 pursuant to the exemptive relief granted by the SEC in June 2014 that permits us to exclude such debentures from the definition of senior securities in the 200% asset coverage ratio we are required to maintain under the 1940 Act.
+Asset coverage per unit is expressed in terms of dollar amounts per \$1,000 of indebtness. - (6) The ratio of waived fees to average net assets was 0.40%, 0.09% and 0.13% for the years ended December 31, 2015, 2014 and 2013. - (7) Includes the impact of different share amounts used in calculating per share data as a result of calculating per share data based on weighted average shares outstanding during the period and certain per share data based on shares outstanding as of a period end or transaction date.

-Note 15.
+Note 18.
 Selected Quarterly Financial Data (Unaudited)